 Six Do’s and Don’ts of Small Business Finance

-1. DON'T Mix Personal and Business Assets
+1. DON'T Mix Personal and Business Assets in Your Small Business Finance

 Create a separate business account.
-This will give you a separate credit history specific to your business and will (probably) give you better borrowing power when looking for finance options.
+This will give you a separate credit history specific to your business and will (probably) give you better borrowing power when looking for small business finance options.
 Having this separation will also make the tax-time headache much easier to deal with.
 Tracking deductible expenses will be much easier with a business account.

 If you’re a sole trader or independent contractor, it’s probably a good idea to deposit a percentage of your pay into a business account.
 This will cover any tax obligations at the end of the financial year.